 My own diagnosis…

 I’ll never say that “I know how you feel,” because everyone’s experience is different.
 But if this helps at all… I can relate to some of what clients tell me.
-I’ve been through melanoma surgery & chemo in 2014… and basal cell carcinoma this year.
+I’ve been through melanoma surgery & chemo in 2014… and basal cell carcinoma this past summer.

 Do you have more questions about Oncology Massage Therapy?
 Check out these links below, or contact me and I’ll be glad to help.